blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Moffein-EliteReworks/README.md

 	- Attaches to up to 4 nearby enemies.
 		- Attached enemies gain +20% damage, +50% attack speed, +70% movement speed, and -30% cooldown reduction.
 		- On death, they revive as a ghost and will continue to live on for up to 60s.
+			- Ghosts lose their Elite bonuses.
 		- Killing a Celestine kills all their attached ghosts.
 	- On-hit effect changed to -20 armor instead of slowing.

-	*Instead of covering the map in ugly gimmicky bubbles, Celestines now buff their teammates and make them more aggressive, and will keep them in the fight even if they are killed.
-Need to fine-tune the effectiveness of ghosts/buffed enemies.*
+	*Instead of covering the map in ugly gimmicky bubbles, Celestines now buff their teammates and make them more aggressive, and will keep them in the fight even if they are killed.*

 - **Mending:**
 	- Stun/Shock/Freeze disables healing.